tinylib/msgp/README.md

 ### Status

 Alpha.
-I _will_ break stuff.
-There is an open milestone for Beta stability (targeted for January.)
-Only the `/msgp` sub-directory will have a stability guarantee.
+Stuff may break.
+Only the `/msgp` sub-directory and the command-line interface of the tool will have a stability guarantee.

 You can read more about how `msgp` maps MessagePack types onto Go types [in the wiki](http://github.com/tinylib/msgp/wiki).

 Here some of the known limitations/restrictions:

  - Identifiers from outside the processed source file are assumed (optimistically) to satisfy the generator's interfaces.
 If this isn't the case, your code will fail to compile.
  - Like most serializers, `chan` and `func` fields are ignored, as well as non-exported fields.
+(However, unexported types and fields can be enabled with `-unexported`.)
  - Encoding of `interface{}` is limited to built-ins or types that have explicit encoding methods.
  - _Maps must have `string` keys._ This is intentional (as it preserves JSON interop.)
 Although non-string map keys are not forbidden by the MessagePack standard, many serializers impose this restriction.
 (It also means *any* well-formed `struct` can be de-serialized into a `map[string]interface{}`.)
 The only exception to this rule is that the deserializers will allow you to read map keys encoded as `bin` types, due to the fact that some legacy encodings permitted this.
 (However, those values will still be cast to Go `string`s, and they will be converted to `str` types when re-encoded.
 It is the responsibility of the user to ensure that map keys are UTF-8 safe in this case.)
 The same rules hold true for JSON translation.